-The Disabled Students' Allowance (DSA) help to pay for extra costs you may have when studying your course, as a direct result of your disability, mental-health condition or specific learning difficulty.
+Students with a diagnosed disability or long-term medical condition may be eligible for funded support through the Disabled Students' Allowance in addition to any agreed support to be provided by the University.
+DSA may help to pay for extra costs you may have when studying your course, as a direct result of your disability, mental-health condition or specific learning difficulty.
 The allowances can help with the cost of a non-medical helper, items of specialist equipment, travel and other general course-related costs.

 To determine eligibility for DSA you will need to forward supporting evidence of your disability or learning difficulty.
 This evidence will also be used by your assessor when evaluating your needs.
 The more detailed the evidence the easier it will be to determine eligibility for DSA and for assessing your needs.

-If you already have evidence and are not sure if it is detailed enough please send it with your DSA application and the DSA Officer will advise if it is sufficient or if further evidence is required.
+If you already have evidence and are not sure if it is detailed enough please send it with your DSA application and the EA DSA Officer will advise if it is sufficient or if further evidence is required.

 Please be advised that any costs involved in obtaining this evidence for determining eligibility for DSA cannot be met by the EA or the University nor be taken from your DSA funds.